 The IE has 2.5 full-time staff, and is supported by an army of community members who serve as volunteers, interns, contractors, and freelancers.
 We are grateful for the many people who keep the IE alive.
 Thank you for your contributions!

 Alan Chong Lau (Arts Editor) is an artist, poet, and retired grocer.
 He has served the Asian Pacific Islander American arts community as the IE Arts Editor for over 30 years.
 He’s a published poet and author and is the editor of the nation’s most comprehensive Asian Pacific American book review, the Pacific Reader.
 In 2014, Alan was honored with the City of Seattle Mayor’s Art Award and given the title of Seattle’s 2014 Cultural Ambassador.
 The award recognizes those who create “exemplary work across disciplines, as an artist and as an administrator, pushing the field forward from all sides.”
 Alan’s work has appeared in numerous anthologies, as well as in national and international shows.
-Contact Alan about arts coverage, the Pacific Reader, and the Children’s Pacific Reader.
+Contact Alan about arts coverage.

 Bif Brigman (Fellowship Program Manager) Seattle Antique and Art gallery owner for over two decades, Bif now devotes his personal and professional time to community building and development and historic preservation/conservation/